Merzasphor/MWSE/docs/source/types/tes3magicSourceInstance.md

 ### `playVisualEffect`

-This function plays an effect from tes3magicSourceInstance of a given index.
+This function plays an animation for an effect from the `tes3magicSourceInstance` object.

 ```lua
 tes3magicSourceInstance:playVisualEffect()